APTEKA

 the car window.
 It was too

 stiffened.
-He asked, “What are they?”
+He asked, gWhat are they?h

 I explained they were American cigarettes.
 He pursued his